The Joy of the Judgment

 Have you heard “For we must all appear before the judgment seat of Christ” (2 Cor.
 5:10), and “And it is appointed unto men once to die, but after this the judgment” (Heb.
 9:27)?
 Admittedly, judgment tends to evoke a sense of fear and consternation with many - and for obvious reasons.
 The very name judgment conjures up trial, investigation, sentence, and of course the attending questions, “How will I look?”
 “Will I pass the scrutiny?”
 Nevertheless, my topic is “The Joy of Judgment.”
 Is that possible?

 Looking at the Judgment

 The Bible refers to different phases of the judgment such as the pre-Advent phase (Daniel 7:9, 10), the judgment by the Saints referred to as the millennial judgment (1 Corinthians 6:1-3), and the executive or final phase (Revelation 20;5, 6).
-And some add another judgment which takes place during a partial resurrection of those who pierced Jesus being raised up to see Him according to Revelation1: 7.
+And some add another judgment, which takes place during a partial resurrection of those who pierced Jesus.
+According to Revelation 1:7, they are being raised up to see Him.

 Bring It On